Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan

 Bright and early, we'll set off to Geibikei, a picturesque ravine carved by the Satetsu River and celebrated as one of Japan's top three greatest gorges.
 As we float gently along, surrounded by dramatic cliffs, you'll feel a real sense of peace and connection to Japan's breathtaking natural beauty.

-Special Experience: Admire the impressive waterfalls, rock formations and limestone caves of Geibikei Gorge on a scenic boat trip.
+Special Experience: Admire the impressive waterfalls, rock formations and limestone caves as you glide through Geibikei Gorge on a scenic boat trip.
 Next, we'll visit Chūson-ji Temple, a UNESCO World Heritage-listed treasure founded way back in 850 by the Tendai sect.
 This temple was built to honour the souls lost in two historic wars and is home to the dazzling Konjikidō Hall.
 This small golden gem shines with intricate gold leaf, shimmering mother-of-pearl inlays, and delicate Heian period artistry, offering us a beautifully rich glimpse into Japan's fascinating past.

 Later, we'll arrive in Morioka, nestled among snow-capped mountains and winding rivers.
 Here, we'll check into our authentic ryokan, our home for the next two nights.
 This traditional inn features tatami mat floors and serves delicious, authentic cuisine.
 You'll also have the chance to relax and soak in a natural onsen (hot spring).